 Where do we begin here?

-Well, I think it's pretty astonishing that an FBI official with a political agenda corrupted not one but two investigations.
+Well, I think it's pretty astonishing that an FBI official with a political agenda corrupted not one, but two investigations, the Comey investigation into Hillary Clinton's emails, and now the Robert Mueller special counsel investigation into Trump Russia.

-Uh it's really quite astonishing, but this is the guy who was intimately involved in leading in many ways both investigations.
+It's really quite astonishing, but this is the guy who was intimately involved in leading in many ways both investigations.

-That is a corruption of both investigations, and it's not just struck, but now we know Andrew Weissman and his fawning email uh to Sally Yates, who uh, you know, violated defied a direct order from the President of the United States, and Weissman thought that was just wonderful.
+And it's not just Strzok, but now we know Andrew Weissman and his fawning email to Sally Yates, who violated, defied a direct order from the President of the United States, and Weissman thought that was just wonderful.

 Weissman must resign or be fired.

-Muller must be dismissed.
+Mueller must be dismissed.

-Well, wait a minute.
+Wait a minute.

 Why do we need another year of America, the American people going through all of this when even we know now that they have found no Russia-Trump collusion?

-Why would we ever open up this investigation and put this country through this again and spend all of this money and then have another rogue special counsel, you know, going off into uh off the deep end into areas that had nothing to do with the original mandate?
+Why would we ever open up this investigation and put this country through this again and spend all of this money and then have another rogue special counsel, you know, going off into off the deep end into areas that had nothing to do with the original mandate?

 But it's even worse, too, because Mueller not only knew of the conduct of this FBI agent, he hid it from Congress and the public for months.